iitis/iitis-generator/doc/iitis-generator.1.markdown

 1. replying with UDP unicast frames.

 By default, the "eth0" interface is used.
 This can be changed using the "svc-ifname" option (see iitis-generator-conf(5)).
+Currently, the service network is used only for node synchronization.

+## NODE SYNCHRONIZATION

+Definitions in the traffic file use relative time moments.
+In order to synchronize actions being taken by nodes, a certain moment of time needs to be chosen as the *time origin* ("origin" for short), common for all nodes.
+This moment is chosen on the wall clock.
+Such approach has an advantage of opening a possibility for an external program working on wall clock synchronization parallely to `iitis-generator`.

-Currently, the service network is used only during the initial node synchronization phase.
-The node with the lowest ID is chosen as a *master*, and all other nodes are *slaves*.
-Master will periodically propose a time moment to be considered as the start of whole experiment, until all slaves reply with a positive acknowledgement.
-However, a reliable system clock is required on all nodes.
-Typically, running NTP on each node is enough to have a 1ms accuracy in a typical LAN environment.
+Node synchronization is realized during startup, in a master-slave manner, as follows.
+The node with the lowest ID is chosen as the *master*, and all other nodes become *slaves*.
+Master will periodically propose some origin a few seconds ahead the wall clock, until all slaves reply with a positive acknowledgement.

+A reliable wall clock source is required on all nodes.
+Running NTP on each node is enough to have a 1 ms accuracy in a typical LAN environment.

 ## OPTIONS